-First, it gives it provides users the ability to find out exactly what it will cost to sent a postcard using MailboxDirect.com.
+First, it gives it provides users the ability to estimate the cost of a postcard mailing without the need to speak to any of our team.
 They can even email the quote to themselves if they want to keep the information for their records.
-If they do send an email we capture that data and can use it to send marketing emails later.
+Contact information from all the emailed estimates are captured so we use it to follow up with the prospect later on.

 Second, it serves as the foundation to start every job so customers will feel how easy our system is to use even if they are just pricing out future projects.

-One of the goals of MailboxDirect.com is to create a website that lets a customer complete an order without the need to contact us directly.
+One of the goals of MailboxDirect.com is to create a website that allows a customer to complete an order without the need to contact us directly.
 That means the customer will need to fill in quite a bit of information the first time they order.
-To help make that process feel less daunting we focused on two key points. made sure the checkout page was clean and easy to read and added
+To help make that process feel less daunting we focused on two key points: